Design-Computing/Design-Computing.github.io/md/week1.md

 - Write your journal in README.md

-  Check out [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) for an intro to how formatting works in markdown (`.md`) files.
+  Check out [maining Markdown](https://guides.github.com/features/maining-markdown/) for an intro to how formatting works in markdown (`.md`) files.

 - That means that if you kept up in class, no coding homework this week!
 It's a great chance to read some of the articles below.
 They won't teach you python, but they _will_ broaden your mind.
 Each week there are some suggested readings, pick one, read it, and write some thoughts in your journal.